vwn09/pevd-speech-enhance/README.md

 2. Run `example`

 ## Code
-`example` demonstrates on how `pevd_enhance` can be used. `pevd_enhance` is designed to be a self-contained 'lightweight' function that executes [1].
+`example` demonstrates how `pevd_enhance` can be used. `pevd_enhance` is designed to be a self-contained 'lightweight' function that executes [1].
 The minimum input for the function is a matrix of multi-channel audio (N samples, M channels) and the algorithm will generate decorrelated outputs (N' samples, M channels).
 The enhanced signal is in the first channel.

 If you use this code in your research, please cite our work [1] and acknowledge [2].